Tinkerforge/doc/en/source/Downloads.rst

 Bindings and Examples
 ---------------------

-The ZIP for each language contains bindings for all Bricks and Bricklets and all available examples for the language.
-A tutorial on how to use the bindings can be found :ref:`here <api_bindings>`.
+The ZIP for each programming language contains bindings for all Bricks and Bricklets and all available examples for the language.
+A tutorial on how to use the API bindings can be found :ref:`here <api_bindings>`.

 .. include:: Downloads_bindings.table